-Zakia Ahmed has been teaching for over 25 years and has a loyal local following; she is excited to offer classes with the West Windsor Arts Council.
+Zakia Ahmed has been teaching for over 25 years and is excited to offer classes at the West Windsor Arts Center, bringing her local loyal following with her.
 Ms. Ahmed has a Master’s of Fine Arts from the Institute of Fine Arts in Dhaka, Bangladesh.
 Her works are on exhibit in the Bangladesh National Museum, Bangladesh Shilpkala Academy, and in many private collections worldwide.

 Corinna S. Bisgaier has been the Director of Education for the West Windsor Arts Council since 2010, when the Arts Center opened.
 She has been a nonprofit management professional for the past 15 years.
 She is excited to bring her interest in personal growth and development into the world of the arts, utilizing creative expression to help people reach their full potential and feel fulfilled in their lives.

 Before joining WWAC, she helped develop and trained teachers, artists, and education supervisors in the Arts for Learning project, a national program that uses the arts to teach difficult to understand literacy skills.
 She was President of the Board of Young Audiences of Eastern Pennsylvania from 2008-2012 when she helped facilitate a merger with Young Audiences New Jersey.
 Previously, she was the Education Director at Young Audiences New Jersey, and taught in high school and community college.
 She has a Masters degree in English Education from New York University and a Bachelors degree in English with a minor in African American Studies from the University of North Carolina at Chapel Hill.